Dayu Lin

-Dayu Lin is a neuroscientist and Associate Professor of Psychiatry, Neuroscience and Physiology at the New York University Grossman School of Medicine in New York City.
+Dayu Lin is a neuroscientist and Professor of Psychiatry, Neuroscience and Physiology at the New York University Grossman School of Medicine in New York City.
 Lin discovered the neural circuits in the hypothalamus that give rise to aggression in mice.
 Her lab at NYU now probes the neural circuits underlying innate social behaviors, with a focus on aggressive and defensive behaviors.

 Early life and education

 Lin was born in Shanghai, China.
 She pursued her undergraduate degree in biology at Fudan University in 1997 and studied Alzheimer's Disease for her undergraduate research project.

 After graduating with a Bachelor's of Science in Biological Science in 2001, Lin pursued her graduate education in neurobiology at Duke University in North Carolina.
 Lin studied under the mentorship of Lawrence Katz, exploring the neural processes underlying olfaction.
 Since olfaction is critical in perceiving the social environment, Lin explored how the olfactory bulb represents complex mixtures of social olfactory stimuli.
 Using electrophysiological recordings and by fractionation of the volatile compound in mouse urine, she found that populations of mitral cells are activated to single volatile compounds.
-Specifically, she found one component of male urine, (methylthio)methanothiol (MTMT), which enhances the attractiveness of urine to female mice and that one third of mitral cells are responsive to this olfactant.
-Lin then conducted an analysis of the responses of olfactory glomeruli to single stimuli and she found that each individual volatile component of a complex olfactant activated one or very few glomerli.
+Specifically, she found one component of male urine, (methylthio)methanethiol (MTMT), which enhances the attractiveness of urine to female mice and that one third of mitral cells are responsive to this olfactant.
+Lin then conducted an analysis of the responses of olfactory glomeruli to single stimuli and she found that each individual volatile component of a complex olfactant activated one or very few glomeruli.
 This finding showed that the sum of responses to individual olfactory stimuli present within a complex olfactory stimulus gives rise to the neural representation of a complex smell.

 After completing her graduate work in 2005, Lin moved to California to conduct her postdoctoral work at the California Institute of Technology (Caltech).
 Lin worked under the mentorship of David Anderson exploring the neural circuits underlying innate social behaviors, specifically aggression, in mouse models.
 In the Anderson Lab, Lin discovered the role of the ventromedial hypothalamus in driving aggressive behavior.
 She found that optogenetically stimulating the ventrolateral subdivision of the ventromedial hypothalamus causes male mice to attack both male and female mice as well as inanimate objects.
 She also found that pharmacologically silencing these neurons prevented aggression and using in vivo electrophysiological recording she determined that these neurons are inhibited during mating.
 Lin completed her postdoctoral work in 2010.